-Note for broad triangular leaves and white color flowers in clusters.
+|Common Buckwheat- Fagopyrum esculentum.Note for broad triangular leaves and white flowers in clusters.
+Photo courtesy: Garden girl

-dark brown color pyramidal shaped seeds with round basal ends.
+|Unhulled buckwheat seeds (grains).
+Note for dark brown color pyramidal shaped seeds with round basal ends.

 Photo courtesy: Dag Endresen

-The buckwheat seed features three sides pyramidal shape, brown to gray in color with a thick outer hull.
-Inside, its seed-kernel is cream white and has a nutty flavor.
+The buckwheat seed features a three-sided pyramidal shape, brown to gray, with a thick outer hull.
+Inside, the seed kernel is cream white and has a nutty flavor.

-Buckwheat's well-balanced starch, protein, fat and mineral composition has found a renewed interest, particularly among the food scientists.
-Additionally, its seeds compose proportionately more starch and less fat content than fellow oil seeds, hence can be handled in a similar way like any other staple grains.
+Buckwheat's well-balanced starch, protein, fat, and mineral composition have found a renewed interest, particularly among food scientists.
+Additionally, its seeds compose proportionately more starch and less fat than fellow oil seeds and hence, are treated in a similar way as any other staple grains.

 Buckwheat is another gluten-free food source.
-Gluten is a protein present in certain grass family grains and may induce stomach upset and diarrhea in individuals with Celiac disease.
+Gluten is a protein present in certain grass (wheat) family grains and may induce stomach upset and diarrhea in individuals with Celiac disease.

-The grains compose of several polyphenolic antioxidant compounds such as rutin, tannins and catechin.
+The grains compose of several polyphenolic antioxidant compounds such as rutin, tannins, and catechin.
 Rutin (quercetin rutinoside) is found to have anti-inflammatory, and antioxidant properties and help prevent platelet clot formation inside the blood vessels.
-Early laboratory studies suggest that rutin may offer a cure in hemorrhoids, and clotting disorders.
+Early laboratory studies suggest that rutin may offer a cure in hemorrhoids and clotting disorders.

 Buckwheat grains have more B-complex group of vitamins than that of quinoa seeds, especially riboflavin (vitamin B2) and niacin (vitamin B3).

-Unprocessed buckwheat grain has thick outer coat (hull).
+Unprocessed buckwheat grain has a thick outer coat (hull).
 However, it may not entirely be removed, and indeed, eaten as part of food that is rich in dietary fiber.